earthai-tech/watex/README.md

 >>> qplotObj = QuickPlot( df = slObj.df , lc='b')
 >>> qplotObj.hist_cat_distribution(target_name='flow')
 ```
-If `df` is not given, It's easy to quick visualize the data setting the argument `data_fn` that match the
+It's easy to quick visualize the data setting the argument `data_fn`if `df` is not given like `data_fn ='data/geo_fdata/BagoueDataset2.xlsx'`.
-to datafile  like `data_fn ='data/geo_fdata/BagoueDataset2.xlsx'`.
 Both will give the same result.
 To draw a plot of two features with bivariate and univariate graphs, use `~.QuickPlot.joint2features` methods as
 below:
 ```